-In accordance with international regulations, your baggage allowances will be defined either by how many pieces of luggage or by the total weight of luggage you can travel with.
-The rules depend on where you’re traveling to and from.
+In line with international regulations, your free baggage allowances will either be set by how many pieces of luggage or the total amount of weight you can travel with.
+The rules depend on where you’re travelling to and from.

-If you’re traveling to or from North, Central, or South America, or you are traveling from Africa, you’ll need to follow the rules of the piece concept.
+If you’re travelling to or from Canada, North America, Central America or South America, or you are travelling from Africa, you’ll need to follow the rules of the piece concept.

-Under the piece concept, your baggage allowance is defined in terms of how many pieces you can travel with and the maximum weight and dimensions of each piece of luggage.
+This determines how many pieces you can travel with, and the maximum weight and dimensions of your pieces of luggage.

-The total dimensions (length + width + height) of each piece must not exceed 150 cm (59 inches).
-You’ll be charged an additional fee for any individual items with dimensions exceeding 150 cm (59 inches), up to a maximum of 300 cm (118 inches).
-Individual items with total dimensions greater than 300 cm (118 inches) can’t be checked as baggage and will need to be sent as cargo or freight.
+The total dimensions (length + width + height) of each piece must not exceed 150cm (59 inches).
+You’ll be charged an additional fee for any individual items exceeding dimensions of 150cm (59 inches), up to a maximum of 300cm (118 inches).
+If an individual item has total dimensions greater than 300cm (118 inches), it can’t be checked in as baggage and will need to be sent as cargo or freight.

-If you check in two pieces of luggage in any of our three classes, the total combined dimensions of both pieces may not exceed 300 cm (118 inches).
+If you check in two pieces of luggage in any of our three classes, the total combined dimensions of both pieces should not exceed 300cm (118 inches).

-Under the weight concept, passengers in all cabin classes can carry up to 10 checked bags, as long as their total weight falls within the allowance.
+Under the weight concept, passengers in all cabin classes can carry up to 10 checked bags.

 If your itinerary includes flights operated by other airlines, different baggage rules may apply for these flights – learn more.